It4innovations/ruth/ruth/flowmap/README.md

     traffic-flow-map get-info <PATH_TO_DATA> --status-at-point 0.5
     ```
 ### Generate CSV file with simulation progress
+* generate from fcd_history.h5 file, not from preprocessed aggregated file
 * generate CSV file with data calculated for every n minutes of the simulation
 * use `get-comparison-csv` to generate CSV file with simulation progress for 5 minute intervals
     #### Example